 Students who have lost federal or state financial aid eligibility may appeal to the Office of Student Financial Services if they have mitigating circumstances (e.g. emergency, health, family circumstances, etc.).
 A student must appeal in writing to the Office of Student Financial Services.
-Such appeals must provide an explanation for why the student failed to achieve Satisfactory Academic Progress, and must include a statement explaining how the student will achieve Satisfactory Academic Progress in the subsequent semester.
+Such appeals must provide an explanation for why the student failed to achieve Satisfactory Academic Progress, and must include a statement explaining how the student will achieve Satisfactory Academic Progress, and must include a statement explaining how the student will achieve Satisfactory Academic Progress in the subsequent semester.
 Additional documentation or letters of support may be requested.
 The Financial Aid Committee, consisting of the Director of the Office of Financial Services and at least two members from Enrollment Services, designated by the Director, will review the appeal and notify the student of a decision within two weeks.